 We arrived in Florence by train on April 23rd.
 There is something so special about this city – it’s not just the Renaissance, it’s a sense of being “home.”
 Gary and I truly love Florence but it is so crowded and even if you live across the Arno River to a more residential area like Oltrarno, you still have to battle the crowds during high tourist season.
 If rent wasn’t so high in this city, I think it could be a contender for us but I would rather have more experience in Italy than spending our retirement on rent/mortgage.

 Throwing of the Flags

-Our youngest daughter, Allyson and her boyfriend Brett visiting us for 8 days in May.
+Our youngest daughter, Allyson, and her boyfriend Brett visiting us for 8 days in May.
 Brett had been to Rome and Milan on business previously but never to Florence.
 We choose to be in Florence in May to show them some of the best Italy has to offer.
 It was a great “home base” for all our trips.

 We surprised Ally and Brett with a day in Venice.
 It was only a two-hour trip by train from Florence and very reasonably priced.
 Of course, we could not do everything in one day but we did take them to the island of Burano and to Saint Mark’s Square.
 We got lost in the small streets (as most people do in Venice) and enjoyed some great food and scenery.
 We showed them the highlights including the Rialto Bridge and the Bridge of Sighs.
 It was a long day but we got to rest on the train back to Florence.